1Why equity is hard to evaluate

 5. What's the post-termination exercise window?

 - Options expire if you don't exercise them within a window after leaving the company.
 Standard is 90 days.
-Some companies offer 5-year or 10-year windows ("extended exercise windows") — these are significantly better for employees.
+Some companies offer 5-year or 10-year windows ("extended exercise windows").
+These are significantly better for employees.

 - A 90-day window means you need to buy your options within 3 months of leaving, often at a price that requires significant cash.
 Extended windows remove this pressure.
 It's worth asking and potentially negotiating.

-3How to negotiate
+4How to negotiate

 Equity negotiation is easier than most candidates assume.
 The ask: "I'd like to understand the equity package better before I can evaluate the offer.
 Can you share the total shares outstanding, current 409A valuation, and the liquidation preference structure?"
 This is a reasonable due diligence request, not a red flag.

 Once you have the numbers: calculate your percentage ownership (your shares / total outstanding).
 Assess the realistic exit scenario ranges.
-Decide if the equity is meaningful at different exit multiples — or if it's essentially lottery tickets you should weight at near-zero.
+Decide if the equity is meaningful at different exit multiples, or if it's essentially lottery tickets you should weight at near-zero.

 Negotiating more equity: "Based on my calculation, the equity represents approximately 0.05% of the company.
-Given the comp discount from market rate, I was hoping we could get to 0.08-0.1%.
+Given the comp discount from market rate, I was hoping we could get to 0.08–0.1%.
 Is there flexibility there?"
 Name a specific percentage, not a share count.
+Anchoring on a percentage forces the conversation onto the real metric and signals you understand what you're being offered.
+To anchor your base salary in the same conversation, pull actual wage data from the H-1B salary database.
+LCA filings disclose what employers really pay for your role, which is harder to wave away than a self-reported range.

 Written by